 Goal 3 Strengthen and enhance relations with our external partners.

 Objective 3A Identify all external partners relevant to the department's operations.

-Timeframe 1 - 2 months Critical Tasks Establish a focus group to determine external partners.
+Timeframe 1 - 2 months

+Critical Tasks Establish a focus group to determine external partners.

 Prioritize the lists of external partners.

-Determine which partners are most critical in order to keep selection number manageable.
-Funding Estimate Capital Costs: Personnel Costs: Consumable Costs: Contract Services Costs:
+• Determine which partners are most critical in order to keep selection number

+manageable.
+Capital Costs:

+Funding Personnel Costs:

+Estimate Consumable Costs:

+Contract Services Costs:

 Objective 3B Assess current relationships with external partners.

+Timeframe 3 - 6 months

+• Identify any policy breakdowns or where no policies and agreements exist

+with external partners.

-Timeframe 3 - 6 months Critical Tasks Identify any policy breakdowns or where no policies and agreements exist with external partners.
-Conduct a needs assessment or survey to determine all perceptions between partners and the agency.
+Critical Tasks • Conduct a needs assessment or survey to determine all perceptions between

+partners and the agency.

 Review, analyze and report results and recommendations.

-Funding Estimate Capital Costs: Personnel Costs: Consumable Costs: Contract Services Costs:
+Funding Capital Costs: Personnel Costs:

+Estimate Consumable Costs:

+Contract Services Costs:

-Objective 3C Develop and implement a mutually beneficial plan based on findings and recommendations.
+Develop and implement a mutually beneficial plan based on findings

+Objective 3C and recommendations.

 Timeframe 1 year

-Critical Tasks Develop a joint task force for plan development based on the finding and recommendations.
+• Develop a joint task force for plan development based on the finding and

+recommendations.

 Develop a goal for the identified plan.

 Develop objectives for the identified plan.
 Develop all critical tasks for the identified plan.

-Develop a Quality Assurance Program relevant to the mutual agreement and plan.
-Educate all relevant persons in the plan and agreement.
+Critical Tasks Develop all critical tasks for the identified plan.Develop a Quality Assurance Program relevant to the mutual agreement and

+plan.

+• Educate all relevant persons in the plan and agreement.

 Select date for implementation.

 Implement the plan.

-Funding Capital Costs: Personnel Costs:
+Funding Capital Costs:

-Estimate Consumable Costs:
+Estimate Personnel Costs:

-Contract Services Costs:
+Consumable Costs:

-Objective 3D Evaluate and revise all plans and agreements with external partners.
+Contract Services Costs: Objective 3D Evaluate and revise all plans and agreements with external partners.
 Timeframe Ongoing Critical Tasks Set a time relevant to the particular external partner and process for evaluation.
 Assess the effectiveness of the plan and agreements.
 Review and analyze the assessment.
 Revise as needed.
 Funding Estimate Capital Costs: Personnel Costs: Consumable Costs: Contract Services Costs: